While

 nave was consecrated in 1049, whereas the apse was built

-in the late 12th century and is an example of early Gothic
+in the late twelfth century and is an example of early Gothic

 style.
 The famous Benedictine Abbey of Saint Rémi, the